Jf-JIN/Jetbot_seminar/README.md

 The car then moves according to the path instructions.

 <div style="display:inline-block;"> <img src="https://github.com/Jf-JIN/Jetbot_seminar/blob/main/image/DFS-Algo.png" alt="DFS-Algo" height = "200"> </div>
-* DFS Algorithm Mainly used for tasks 2 and 3 to systematically explore each branch (node) in an unknown map.
+* DFS Algorithm

+  Mainly used for tasks 2 and 3 to systematically explore each branch (node) in an unknown map.
 Two key challenges in this task include:
   Free Wall Problem: Can cause the car to revisit the same node indefinitely.
 Recognizing visited nodes is essential to prevent infinite loops.
   No Wall Problem: The car reliably detects AprilTags only one unit in front.
 When no AprilTag is detected ahead, a new node is added as a branch, potentially causing the same issue as the free wall problem.
 <div style="display:inline-block;"> <img src="https://github.com/Jf-JIN/Jetbot_seminar/blob/main/image/freiWand.png" alt="freiWand" height = "200"> <img src="https://github.com/Jf-JIN/Jetbot_seminar/blob/main/image/keinWand.png" alt="keinWand" height = "200"></div>
-* BFS algorithm was not completed in time to compare with DFS.
+* BFS algorithm

+  It was not completed in time to compare with DFS.

 ## Remaining Issues
 1. AprilTag Recognition Angle: In task 1, the Jetbot sometimes approaches AprilTags at a slant, leading to positioning errors and potential collisions.